This Blood Orange Margarita recipe is sweetened with honey, and comes together in 5 minutes, with just 4 ingredients.

 Blood Orange Margarita Recipe Easy Variations

-I really recommend serving this blood orange margarita on the rocks, because the flavor of the blood oranges is so special that I don’t love diluting it with little chunks of ice.
+I really recommend serving this blood orange margarita on the rocks, because the flavor of the blood oranges is so special that I don’t love diluting it with pulverized ice.

 Virgin Blood Orange Margarita Recipe

-As somebody who really enjoyed a well-crafted mocktail during pregnancy (I would often make grapefruit and vodka cocktails with rosemary, just without the vodka), it’s important to garnish the virgin margarita the same way as a traditional one.
-Don’t forget to salt or sugar that rim for your non-drinking friend.
+As somebody who really enjoys a well-crafted mocktail, I feel that it’s important to garnish the virgin margarita the same way as a traditional one.
+Don’t forget to salt or sugar that rim for the zero proof version the same way you would for the cocktail.

 For a little snack to pair with this best blood orange margarita recipe, try our authentic shrimp ceviche recipe.
 It’s light and fresh and pairs really well with a tequila drink.

-If you’re looking for more of a meal, try our fajita bar with lots of fajita veggies, lamb tacos or Sonoran hog dogs.
-No matter what, you’ll want to make a batch of Mexican street corn salad.
+If you’re looking for more of a meal, try a fajita bar with lots of fajita veggies, my lamb taco recipe or Sonoran hog dogs.
+No matter what, you’ll want to make a batch of Mexican street corn salad – it’s one of most popular recipes on this website, for good reason!

 Best Blood Orange Margarita Recipe